yu-z/hcDMR_caller/README.md

 ## Feedbacks:

-You can e-mail (XXXXX) if you find errors in the manual or bugs in the source code, or have any suggestions/questions about the manual and code.
+You can e-mail (zhangy9@sustc.edu.cn) if you find errors in the manual or bugs in the source code, or have any suggestions/questions about the manual and code.
 Thank you!

-## Citations & Ackgnowlegement
+## Citations & Acknowlegement

-XXX
+We thank Christopher J Hale for modifying methratio.py from BSMP and generating TAIR10_v2.cytosine.gz.

 If you use MOD in your published work, we kindly ask you to cite the following paper which describes the central algorithms used in MOD:
-* [1] xxx
+* [1] Large-scale comparative epigenomics reveals hierarchical regulation of non-CG methylation in Arabidopsis.
+2017.
+XXX